-Colouisting a Withdrawal Charge Example Calculating a Withdrawal Charge For purposes of calculating any withdrawal charge, we withdraw Purchase Payments on a "first-in-first-out" (FIFO) basis and we process withdrawal requests as follows. harge, we withdraw You make an initial Purchase Payment of \$55,000 and make another Purchase Payment in the first month of the second Contract Year of \$45,000.
+Calculating a Withdr awal Charge Example For purposes of calculating any withd Purchase Payments on a "first-in-first process withdrawal requests as follow -out" (FIFO) basis and we You make an initial Purchase Payment of \$55,000 and make another Purchase Payment in the first month of the second Contract Year of \$45,000.
 In the third month of the third Contract Year, your Contract Value is \$110,000 and you request a \$70,000 withdrawal.
 We withdraw money and compute the withdrawal charge as follows.
-First, we withdraw from Purchase Payments that we have had for six or more complete years, which is your Contract's withdrawal charge period.
-This withdrawal is not subject to a withdrawal charge and it reduces the Withdrawal Charge Basis dollar for dollar. our Contract's is not subject to a Purchase Payments beyond the withdrawal charge period.
+First, we withdraw from Purchase F for six or more complete years, whi withdrawal charge period.
+This with withdrawal charge and it reduces the dollar for dollar. ich is your Contract's indrawal is not subject to a Purchase Payments beyond the withdrawal charge period.
 All payments are still within the withdrawal charge period, so this does not apply.
 2. Amounts available as a Penalty-Free Withdrawal.
 This includes partial withdrawals you take during the Accumulation Phase under the free withdrawal privilege or waiver of withdrawal charge benefit, and RMD payments you take under our minimum distribution program.
-Penalty-Free Withdrawals are not subject to a withdrawal charge, and they do not reduce the Withdrawal Charge Basis. cumulation Phase er of withdrawal ke under our ee Withdrawals are 2.
-Amounts available as a Penalty-Free Withdrawal.
+Penalty-Free Withdrawals are not subject to a withdrawal charge, but they reduce the Withdrawal Charge Basis dollar for dollar, and are withdrawn from Purchase Payments on a FIFO basis.
+2. Amounts available as a Penalty-Free Withdrawal.
 You did not take any other withdrawals this year, so the entire free withdrawal privilege (10% of your total Purchase Payments, or \$10,000) is available to you without incurring a withdrawal charge.
-Withdrawal Charge Basis.
+We also deduct this \$10,000 from the first Purchase Payment.
 3. Next, on a FIFO basis, we withdraw from Purchase Payments within your Contract's withdrawal charge period and assess a withdrawal charge.
 Withdrawing payments on a FIFO basis may help reduce the total withdrawal charge because the charge declines over time.
 We determine your total withdrawal charge by multiplying each payment by its applicable withdrawal charge percentage and then totaling the charges.
 These withdrawals reduce the Withdrawal Charge Basis.
-The withdrawal charge as a percentage of each Purchase Payment withdrawn is as follows. eriod and assess a on a FIFO basis ge because the your total withdrawal applicable taling the charges.
-Charge Basis.
 3. Purchase Payments within the withdrawal charge period on a FIFO basis.
-The total amount we withdraw from the first Purchase Payment is \$55,000, which is subject to a 7% withdrawal charge, and you receive \$51,150.
-We determine this amount as follows: (amount withdrawn) x (1 - withdrawal charge) = the amount you receive, or: \$55,000 x 0.93 = \$51,150 The total amount we withdraw from the second Purchase Payment is \$9,620, which is subject to an 8% withdrawal charge, and you receive \$8,850.
-We determine this amount as follows: (amount withdrawn) x (1 - withdrawal charge) = the amount you receive, or: \$9,620 x 0.92 = \$8,850 Number of Withdrawal Charge Amount , , , , , , , , , , , , , , , , , , , , Complete Years Since Purchase Payment Contracts issued on or before April 30, 2024 Contracts issued on or after May 1, 2024 0 1 2 3 4 5 6 years or more 8.5% 8% 7% 6% 5% 4% 0% 8% 8% 7% 6% 5% 4% 0%
+The total amount we withdraw from the first Purchase Payment is \$45,000, which is subject to a 6% withdrawal charge, and you receive \$42,300.
+We determine this amount as follows: (amount withdrawn) x (1 - withdrawal charge) = the amount you receive, or: \$45,000 x 0.94 = \$42,300 The withdrawal charge as a percentage of each Purchase Payment withdrawn is as follows.
+The total amount we withdraw from the second Purchase Payment is \$19,032, which is subject to a 7% withdrawal charge, and you receive \$17,700.
+We determine this amount as follows: (amount withdrawn) x (1 - withdrawal charge) = the amount you receive, or: \$19,032 x 0.93 = \$17,700 Number of Complete Years Since Purchase Payment Withdrawal Charge Amount 0 8% 1 2 7% 6% 3 5% 4 3% 5 1% 6 years or more 0%

-Calculating a Withdrawal Charge Example 4.
-Finally, we withdraw any Contract earnings.
-This withdrawal is not subject to a withdrawal charge and it does not reduce the Contract earnings.
+Calculating a Withdrawal Charge Example Finally, we withdraw any Contract earnings.
+This withdrawal is not subject to a withdrawal charge and it does not reduce the 4.
+Contract earnings.
 We already withdrew your requested amount, so this does not apply.
 Withdrawal Charge Basis.
-In total, we withdrew \$74,620 from your Contract, of which you received \$70,000 and paid a withdrawal charge of \$4,620.
-We also reduced the 1 st Purchase Payment from \$55,000 to \$0, and your 2 nd Purchase Payment from \$45,000 to \$35,380 (\$45,000 - \$9,620).
+In total, we withdrew \$74,032 from your Contract, of which you received \$70,000 and paid a withdrawal charge of \$4,032.
+We also reduced the 1 st Purchase Payment from \$55,000 to \$0, and your 2 nd Purchase Payment from \$45,000 to \$25,968 (\$45,000 - \$19,032).
 Please note that this example may differ from your actual results due to rounding.